Skip to content

 EOF

-If your target Gateway is in a different namespace than your MCPGatewayExtension, you will also need to create a ReferenceGrant:
+If your MCPGatewayExtension is in a different namespace than the Gateway, create a ReferenceGrant first:

 kubectl apply -f - <<EOF